trainart/linux2/2-2-8-Boot-process.md

 and bring the Linux system to specific state.

-By default, there are two main targets:
+By default, there are two main final targets (including many other intermediate targets, used as checkpoints):

 **multi-user.target** <-> **runlevel 3**

 **graphical.target** <-> **runlevel 5**

+**systemd** almost always starts the **default.target**.
+The **default.target** file is a symbolic link to the true target file.

 To check the default target, which determines what services are started during boot, we can run:

 ```bash
 systemctl get-default
 ```

+For a Linux server, the default is more likely to be the **multi-user.target**

 To change to text mode we can run (same as `init 3`):